TobiasMarschner/ferrishare/font/README.md

 ## Inter

 The venerable [Inter](https://rsms.me/inter/) typeface is used for the actual user interface.
+You can source the unsubsetted `InterVariable.woff2` from the repository's latest [release archive](https://github.com/rsms/inter/releases).

 It is used everywhere *except* for the actual filename itself, which always falls back to the user system's font-stack.
 In the interest of keeping bundle sizes low, we ship a subsetted version of Inter that removes all the glyphs the app's UI doesn't need.